midlantica/LovelyBunchOfCoconuts/content/quotes/if-you-have-ten-thousand-regulations.md

 ---
-title: "If you have ten thousand regulations"
+title: 'If you have ten thousand regulations'
 ---

 ## "If you have ten thousand regulations, you destroy all respect for the law."